jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //The $Psi$ is the wave function of system.
 Squaring the wave function gives us the probability density of finding an electron within a normalised space ($Psi^2$).
 //This is for one-dimensional and this is for three-dimensional.
 This represents an orbital, a volumetric space in which we are very likely to find the electron we are computing for.

+//#intermezzo("Operator")[ An operator is just a mathematical entity that takes in a group of values or a function and modifies it.
+For example, the _summation_ operator '+' is the transformation of adding N amount of values together to output a single value.
+Here, the HamilOp operator influences the outcome of the wave function $Psi$ by mapping a transformation over all the described electrons of the wave function to return the energy of the electrons. ]
 #intermezzo("Operator")[ An operator is just a mathematical entity that takes in a group of values or a function and modifies it.
 For example, the _summation_ operator '+' is the transformation of adding N amount of values together to output a single value.
-Here, the HamilOp operator influences the outcome of the wave function $Psi$ by mapping a transformation over all the described electrons of the wave function to return the energy of the electrons.
+Here, the HamilOp operator acts on the wave function $Psi$ by mapping over all the described atomic particles of the wave function to return the energy $E$ (eigenvalue) of the system and the wave function itself $Psi$ (eigenfunction). ]
-]

 When we expand on the HamilOp, we understand that it defines the kinetic ($accent("T", "^")$) and the potential ($accent("V", "^")$) energy of the system.
 $
 accent("HamilSym", "^") = accent(T, "^") + accent(V, "^")